 This front panel LCD interface can be used for control and monitoring of all features in the system.
 Use the five buttons below the screen to navigate and make modifications.
-Refer to Section 8, Transmitter Control Center, for details on how to use this interface.
+See section 8 - Transmitter Control Center, for details on how to use this interface.